 Sustainable Travel Tips

 The choices we make have an environmental and social impact on the places we visit.
-When visiting the Christmas markets, it’s important to keep sustainability in mind.
+When visiting the Christmas markets, keeping sustainability in mind is important.

 Implement some or all of these simple measures to create a positive impact.

-8pm, but closes at 9pm on Fridays and Saturdays.
+The Christmas market in Dusseldorf opens at 11am to 8pm, but closes at 9pm on Fridays and Saturdays.

 Recommendations are independently chosen based on personal travel experiences and extensive research.
 This post contains affiliate links to hotels and tours in Dusseldorf, Germany.
 This means I get a small commission from any bookings at no extra cost to you.